12 Explosive Restaurant Tax Deductions for Owners

 8) Improvements and Equipment

-What didn't you change in your restaurant in 2020?
+What didn't you change in your restaurant this year?

 Did you build a deck to seat customers outside of your establishment?
 Did you have to buy new tables and chairs for the patio?

-The good news is, all these things can be depreciated over several years.
+The good news is that all these things can be depreciated over several years.
 You can even depreciate equipment that you had to buy.

-If you have never depreciated something in QuickBooks Online, you really should talk with someone on how to do that.
-It can literally save you thousands of dollars.
+If you have never depreciated something in QuickBooks Online, you should talk with someone about how to do that.
+It can save you thousands of dollars.

 9) Repairs and Maintenance

-Alright, so here is the different between depreciating improvements and equipment versus repairs and maintenance.
+Alright, so here is the difference between depreciating improvements and equipment versus repairs and maintenance.

-Repairs and maintenance that were done that don't actually increase the value of your property are going to be deducted in the year the expense occurred.
+Repairs and maintenance that didn't actually increase the value of your property will be deducted in the year the expense occurred.

-Or, in the case where you tried to fix the toilet and sink by yourself and instead ended up exploding water all over the place and had to call a plumber, that's deductible as well.
+Or, if you tried to fix the toilet and sink by yourself and instead ended up with exploding water all over the place and having to call a plumber, that's deductible as well.

 And apologize to your significant other for not listening to them in the first place.